 Anatomy of a Science Study Censorship

 [RFK, JR. Note: Even the editors of the leading medical and scientific journals admit that Pharmaceutical companies have taken control of the medical publication industry so completely that most peer-reviewed articles about pharmaceutical products are the product of manipulation and fraud.
 In 2003, Dr. Richard Horton, the editor-in-Chief of The Lancet, the world’s most prestigious medical journal acknowledged that peer-reviewed journals have “devolved into information laundering operations for the pharmaceutical industry “ Science, he added “has taken a turn toward darkness.”
 The BMJ (British Medical Journal) editor Dr Peter Doshi concurred, adding that data cited in many articles “is insufficient to the point of being misleading.”
-Former New England Journal of Medicine (NEJM) editor, Marcia Angel observes that “It is no longer possible to believe much of the clinical research that is published or to rely on the judgement of trusted physicians…I take no pleasure in this conclusion which I reached reluctantly over my two decades as editor of the New England Journal of Medicine.”
+Former New England Journal of Medicine (NEJM) editor-in-chief, Marcia Angell observes that “It is no longer possible to believe much of the clinical research that is published or to rely on the judgement of trusted physicians…I take no pleasure in this conclusion which I reached reluctantly over my two decades as editor of the New England Journal of Medicine.”
 Medical journals are today utterly dependent on pharmaceutical industry advertising which can account for up to 99% of revenues.
 Journal editors routinely accept kickbacks from Pharma.
 This power has given Pharma the capacity to plant fraudulent studies about vaccine safety and to kill or force retraction of peer-reviewed studies that raise questions about vaccine safety and efficacy.
 The latest casualty in Pharma’s war against truth is an alarming 2019 study showing grotesque behavioral abnormalities in sheep injected with aluminum adjuvants similar to those found in Merck’s Gardasil and Hepatitis B vaccines.]

 By Celeste McGovern, Ghost Ship Media